arjunkhetia/Electron-Project/README.md

 }
 ```

-For building execute this command:
+For building app execute this command:

 ```bash
 $ npm run dist